nejyeah/DeepPicker-python/README.md

 When finished, the picked coordinate file will be saved in **'../autopick-trpv1-by-demo-molecule-A-B'**.
 The format of the coordinate file is Relion '.star'.

 Besides, a binary file called **'../autopick-trpv1-by-demo-molecule-A-B/autopick_results.pickle'** is produced.
 It contains all the particles information.
-It will be used to do an iterative training or to estimate the precision and recall compared to the reference (e.g. manyally picked by experts).
+It will be used to do an iterative training or to estimate the precision and recall compared to the reference (e.g. manually picked by experts).

 ## 5. Comparing the picking results with reference
 The script `analysis_pick_results.py` is used to estimate the precision and recall based on the reference results (e.g. manually picked by experts).